MicrosoftDocs/memdocs/memdocs/autopilot/enrollment-autopilot.md

 To see the report, go to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), choose **Devices** > **Monitor** > **Autopilot deployments**.
 The data is available for 30 days after deployment.

 This report is in preview.
 Device deployment records are currently triggered only by new Intune enrollment events.
 Deployments that don't trigger a new Intune enrollment won't appear this report.
-This case includes any kind of reset that maintains enrollment and the user portion of Autopilot White glove.
+This case includes any kind of reset that maintains enrollment and the user portion of Autopilot pre-provisioning.

 ## Assign a user to a specific Autopilot device